epinio/epinio/docs/detailed-push-process.md

 ## 5. Ingress implementation (Traefik)

-When you installed Epinio, it looked on your cluster to see if you had [Traefik](https://doc.traefik.io/traefik/providers/kubernetes-ingress/) running.
+When you installed Epinio, it looked at your cluster to see if you had [Traefik](https://doc.traefik.io/traefik/providers/kubernetes-ingress/) running.
 If it wasn't there it installed it.
 Traefik among other things, is an Ingress Controller.
 As explained above, the Ingress Controller reads your Ingress Resource Definitions and implements the desired routing to the appropriate Services/Pods.

-In Epinio, for every application we create an Ingress that routes the traffic to you application through a subdomain that looks something like this:
+In Epinio, for every application we create an Ingress that routes the traffic for this application through a subdomain that looks something like this:

 ```
 myapplication.my_epinio_system_domain.com